3liz/lizmap-documentation/source/install/linux.rst

     composer require --working-dir=lizmap/my-packages "lizmap/lizmap-pgmetadata-module"

-If you want to install a new version of the module, just execute:
+If you want to install a new version of the module, execute:

 .. code-block:: bash